Translating dynamic content is often challenging.

 Keep only one version of your source content

-The rule of thumb for managing content translation is to revise only Lokalise’s translated versions of the source content.
+The rule of thumb for managing content translation and localization is to revise only Lokalise’s translated versions of the source content.
 Any changes to the source content should be done directly within the database.
 This practice helps prevent any potential versioning conflicts.

 Export easy-to-parse file formats